axonivy-market/db-utils/db-utils-product/README.md

 To run a demonstration of the Oracle database support, you need to have access to an Oracle database and configure its by running the docker-compose.yml file in the `db-utils-demo/docker` folder.
 This will create an Oracle database in a Docker container and set up a user with the name `octopus` and the password `123456`.
 The database will be accessible on port 1521 of your machine.
 You can do it by running some commands below in order to access Oracle database.

-- To starts the containers defined in docker-compose.yml file. `docker compose up -d`
+- To starts the containers defined in docker-compose.yml file.
+  `docker compose up -d`
-- To opens an interactive Linux shell inside the running container. `docker exec -it oracle19c bash`
+- To opens an interactive Linux shell inside the running container.
+  `docker exec -it oracle19c bash`
-- After running 2nd command, we use this command to connect to the Oracle database. `sqlplus octopus/123456@FREEPDB1`
+- After running 2nd command, we use this command to connect to the Oracle database.
+  `sqlplus octopus/123456@FREEPDB1`

 ![Oracle commands](images/oracle_setup1.png)

 After that, you can use your tools that support the Oracle database to access and view the dataset.
-For example: sqlDeveloper, ....
+For example: sqlDeveloper

 ![Oracle sql developer login](images/oracle_sql_developer_login.png)